What Makes You a High-Risk Driver?

 Maintain a Clean Driving Record

-Avoid all violations for the next three to six years.
+Avoid all violations for the next three to five years.
 This single factor matters most for returning to standard rates.
 Every year without tickets or accidents improves your risk profile and unlocks better insurance options.

 Enroll in a Telematics Program

-Usage-based insurance (UBI) programs are one of the fastest ways for high-risk drivers to prove safe driving habits and earn meaningful discounts.
-Programs like Progressive's Snapshot and GEICO's DriveEasy monitor speed, braking, phone use, and mileage through a mobile app or device.
 For drivers actively working to rebuild their record, demonstrated safe driving behavior can work strongly in their favor — even while violations are still on your record.

 Establish and Maintain Continuous Coverage